Ginza Best Restaurants for Traditional Japanese Food

 Ginza is one of the best areas for gorgeous lunch and dinner in Tokyo, and Japanese food set meals are top priority to eat besides Sushi and Ramen.
 Here are 3 well-selected Japanese food (Washoku) restaurants in Ginza.

 Ginza is one of the most popular tourist areas in Tokyo for shopping and dining.
-Today, I would like to introduce 3 best Japanese-style meal Washoku restaurants in Ginza.
+Today, I would like to introduce 3 of the best Japanese-style meal Washoku restaurants in Ginza.
 They are carefully picked out by the author who has worked in Ginza for years and has experienced numerous Japanese restaurants.
 Enjoy authentic Japanese set menu meals called “Teishoku (定食)” including main dish, a bowl of rice and miso soup at affordable rates.

 There are a great number of highly rated restaurants in Ginza, but they are usually a little expensive.
 However, you can easily experience high-quality Japanese meals at these 3 restaurants in lunch time.